Manifesto

 A displaced worker's internal story is “I lost my job.
 I'm struggling.”
 A recent graduate's is “I have a degree and no future.”

 Alset offers both a new narrative: “I'm building something.
-I'm part of a movement.”
+I'm earning with AI.
+I proved I can do this.”

-Every earned title, every verified contribution, every deliverable is permanent evidence of a new identity — one that no layoff can take away and no degree was required to earn, because it was built through real work.
+Every course completed, every qualification earned, every task delivered is permanent evidence of a new identity — one that no layoff can take away and no degree was required to earn, because it was built through real work.

 The Bet

 This may not work.
 The experiment might fail.
-The shared fund might hit zero.
-The Guilds might build nothing.
+The marketplace might stay empty.
+The courses might not be enough.
 The displaced workers we are trying to help might never show up.

 But the alternative — waiting for governments, corporations, or the market to solve a problem they created — is not a plan.
 It is a prayer.